menu-breaker-js/menu-breaker.js/README.md

 **isMobile** | function | `null` | call function when is mobile menu | `() => { // code }`
 **isDesktop** | function | `null` | call function when is desktop menu | `() => { // code }`

-## License
+### License
-This project is licensed under the MIT License
+This project is licensed under the MIT License © 2018-present Jakub Biesiada